liyiyang1854/robot-arm/README.md

 example:

-  input: "1512"
+  input: "1400b2300b4500b"

-  output: move servo 1 from current position to position 512
+  output: move servo 1 from current position to position 400

-  input: "23512"

-  output: move servo 2 and servo 3 from their current positions to position 512
+          move servo 2 from current position to position 300 move servo 4 from current position to position 500

+  input: "r1"

+  output: current position of servo 1